Do you get lost looking at the hundreds of heating lamp options for reptiles?

-The best lights for leopard geckos need to heat the air well and provide a day-like light to help regulate the pet’s light cycle.
+The best lights for leopard geckos need to heat the air well and provide a day-like natural light to help regulate the pet’s light cycle.
 The wattage may fluctuate from 75-120 watts depending on the type of bulb used.

 - Pack of two bulbs - one daylight blue and one nightlight red